mahmoodslr/university-course-projects/Microprocessor/2/README.md

 - Displays countdown from 30 to 0 on the LED display.
 - Uses INT 15h (AH=86h) to introduce a 1-second delay per count.
 - Stops execution when the countdown reaches 0.

+---
+# T3

+## Overview
+This assembly program simulates a three-phase traffic light system with a countdown timer using a simulated LED display.
+The traffic light operates with specific timing for each phase, and a countdown timer is displayed on an LED screen to indicate the remaining time for each state.

+## Features

+- Three-phase traffic light system
+  - Green light for the right street (17 seconds)
+  - Green light for the left street (10 seconds)
+  - Green lights for vertical streets (13 seconds)
+  - Yellow light for transition phases (3 seconds each)
+- Countdown Timer on LED Display
+  - A decrementing counter is displayed on the LED screen for each phase.

+## Implementation Details

+- The program starts with all traffic lights set to red.
+- It iterates through a predefined sequence of traffic light states stored in memory.
+- Each state has a specific duration, which is handled using a countdown loop.
+- The countdown timer is output to port 199.
+- The system uses INT 15h for time delays.

+## Code Structure

+1- Traffic Light State Selection
+- The program reads the current traffic light state from memory (situation table).
+- It compares the state using CMP and jumps to the corresponding routine.

+2- Countdown Timer Execution
+- Each traffic light phase has a countdown timer that decrements the displayed value on the LED display (port 199).
+- A delay loop ensures that each second is properly simulated.

+3- Looping Through Traffic Light States
+- After executing a state, the program moves to the next state in the sequence.
+- If the last state is reached, the sequence restarts from the beginning.